315+ Telescopes Ranked

 You could buy a 90 degree diagonal to add to the scope.
 But that adds to the cost.

-The included eyepieces appear to be of a Kellner type design which is to be expected in a package at this price point.
-While they work well they lack eyecups to block out stray light.
-Light from streetlights or your neighbor’s front porch can cause reflections on the lens which can seriously degrade the image in the eyepiece.
+The included eyepieces appear to be of a Kellner-type design, which is to be expected in a package at this price point.
+While they work well, they lack eyecups to block out stray light.
+Light from streetlights or your neighbor’s front porch can cause reflections on the lens, which can seriously degrade the image in the eyepiece.
 I would recommend using a hood over your head when using these eyepieces.

 It is normal to add eyepieces to a telescope package after the initial purchase.
-In the future, you may wish to add one or two eyepieces to fill in the gap between 48X and 120X as this would be a very useful part of the range of this scope.
+In the future, you may wish to add one or two eyepieces to fill in the gap between 48X and 120X, as this would be a very useful part of the range of this scope.

-The tripod is a lightweight camera type tripod.
-It is adequate for the weight of the scope.
 But where is the slow-motion control that is called out on the Amazon web site?
 It claims that the tripod has slow motion control, but I found no evidence of this on the tripod and there is no manual to explain this feature.

-13 thoughts on “Gskyer AZ70400 70mm Telescope Review: Not Recommended”
+16 thoughts on “Gskyer 70mm Aperture 400mm AZ Telescope Review: Not Recommended”

 • Correct, no insturctions.
 However I do provide a first time telescope users’s guide here: